Vinz1980/DivingIsFun/README.md

 This is what do best and love the most.
 I want to show people the beauty of diving and the aquatic world.
 For those who do not dive.. just do not know what you are missing out on..
+## Passion
+There is not a single thing I am more passionate about than scubadiving.